boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	````PowerShell
 	Install-Package AngularJS.Core
 	````
-	Wait until the AngularJS package is downloaded and installed.
+	Wait for the AngularJS package to download and install.

 	![Install AngularJS Package](images/install-angularjs-package.png?raw=true)

 	_Install AngularJS Package from the Package Manager Console_

 1. Open **index.html** and insert a _script_ tag to include AngularJS as shown below in the _body_ element.
-Make sure that it is added after the reference of cordova.
+Make sure that it is added after the Cordova reference.

 	<!-- mark:5 -->
 	````HTML